chriscant/mkdistmaps/README.md

 GB grid references start with two letters; Irish grid references start with one letter.
 The code handles 2, 4, 6, 8 or 10 numbers after the initial letter(s).

+By default, the generated maps are coloured according to the most recent record in each monad or hectad.
+You can opt to colour by the number of records in each square and have an overview map coloured by how many species are in each square.

 # Usage

 Ensure you have [git](https://git-scm.com/downloads) and [nodejs](https://nodejs.org/en/download/) installed.